4:50 am. 88 posts to go? Are ya’ kiddin’ me? No. you’re doing it. Hell or high-water as mom used to say. Every day. No excuses. OK.

 I haven’t really written much since.

-I’m keeping tonight short and sweet because I’m exhausted.
+I’m keeping tonight short because I’m exhausted.
 Eat dinner.
-Go to bed and read although I’m pissed that I left my iPad at work.
+Go to bed.
 Haven’t read Belle’s blog yet today and I’m too tired to sit in front of this screen.
+It’s the best sober site I’ve found yet.
+It got me here.
+Here is where it all started for me.

 I think wolfie’s at the door.
 The back door.
 Sneaky devil dog he is.